jguerra-astro/dynamicall/_sources/Installation.rst.txt

 jax, jaxlib, jaxopt are required as well, but they should be installed as part of installing jax.

 .. warning::
-    Installing jax things incorrectly/out of order may lead to you having different version of jax and jaxlib, which are imcompatible with each other and will lead to errors.
+    Installing jax things incorrectly/out of order may lead to you having different version of jax and jaxlib, which are incompatible with each other and will lead to errors.

 .. note::
     We suggest that you **do not** attempt to install the *gpu* version of Jax if you are on a mac at this time.